 Make sure that your profile strength is ‘Intermediate’ or ‘All star’, and you have a minimum of five connections to other LinkedIn members.
 You’ll also need to check that your own profile lists you as a company employee, and that you have a confirmed company email address connected to your LinkedIn account.

 Once you have a company page on LinkedIn, you’ll see it has a newsfeed for sharing updates and events and a careers panel, to highlight paid job postings.
-Let’s take a look at how you can put these to work.

-How do you advertise on LinkedIn?
+Now, how do you advertise on LinkedIn?

 Limited Listings on LinkedIn

 To make the best hire, you’ll need to post jobs on multiple job boards—LinkedIn included.
-But logging in and out of every board is a time consuming task, as is tracking the source of each candidate to see which job boards are providing the best value for money.
+But logging in and out of every board is a time-consuming task, as is tracking the source of each candidate to see which job boards are providing the best value for money.